NeuromatchAcademy/course-content/README.md

 # Penultimate syllabus
-Summer course content for Neuromatch Academy
-July 13-31, 2020
+Summer course content for Neuromatch Academy (NMA) July 13-31, 2020

 #### Objectives
-Introduce traditional and emerging comp neuro tools, their complementarity, and what they can tell us about the brain.
+Introduce traditional and emerging computational neuroscience tools, their complementarity, and what they can tell us about the brain.
 A main focus is on modeling choices, model creation, model evaluation and understanding how they relate to biological questions.

 #### Tutorial microstructure
 ~10min talk, ~20min tutorial (repeated)